Phone: (919) 684-2177

 Though nurtured in the Holiness-Pentecostal tradition, Luke was ordained by the Progressive National Baptist Convention, and has served in an ecumenical capacity in churches throughout Switzerland, Canada, and the United States.
-Luke is a member of the American Academy of Religion, and the Society for the Study of Black Religion, and the Academy of Homiletics, for which he served on the executive committee as secretary.
+Luke is a member of the American Academy of Religion, the Society for the Study of Black Religion, and the Academy of Homiletics, for which he served on the executive committee as secretary.

 Luke served as a member of the executive lectionary team for The African American Lectionary, an online ecumenical project funded by the Lilly Endowment, Inc. and is the recipient of numerous scholastic fellowships and awards from organizations such as the Wabash Center for Teaching and Learning in Theology and Religion and the Fund for Theological Education.
 In 2008, The African American Pulpit named him as one of "20 to Watch," an honor given to 20 outstanding black ministers under the age of 40 who are helping to shape the future direction of the church.

 More information on education and work history can be found in Luke Powery's CV.

 He is married to Gail Powery, and the couple has two children: Moriah and Zachary.